jakecyr/update-toml/README.md

 # Update TOML

-Simple CLI to update a TOML value.
+Simple CLI to update a value in a TOML file.

 ## Installation